daily-co/daily-python/docs/src/usage.rst

 Setting the user name
 --------------------------------------------------------

-After joining a meeting it is possible to change the user name of our client.
+It is also possible to change the user name of our client.
 The user name is what other participants might see as a description of you (e.g. Jane Doe).

 .. code-block:: python